ricardorauber/RestService/README.md

 #### Int Value

-Some responses come with a simple integer value, so you can easily get it:
+Some responses comes with a simple integer value, so you can easily get it:

 ```swift
 service.json(